 Going forward, the Finance Minister has stated that special administrative arrangements will be made by the Central Board of Direct Taxes (CBDT) for any pending assessments of startups and redressal of their grievances.

-- The Government also proposed an e-verification mechanism so that any angel investment procured by startups are streamlined and not put under any scrutiny.
+- The Government proposed an e-verification mechanism so that any angel investment procured by startups are streamlined and not put under any scrutiny.

 - In its new circular the Central Board of Direct Taxes said that no verification will be done by a tax assessing officer if a startup has been recognized by the Department for Promotion of Industry and Internal Trade.